SaiBalaji2001/assignment2-GADI/README.md

 ---

-# part6 is Section with an ordered list
+# This Section is for an ordered list
 #### Mumbai Indians
 1. Rohit Sharma
 2. Jasprit Bumrah